CHAPTER 6

 "And when He had opened the fifth seal, I saw under the altar the souls of them that were slain for the word of God, and for the testimony which they held:"

-John sees under the altar of God.
-John sees the souls of certain saved people under the altar of God.
-These are special people.
-These people were martyred for believing in Christ.
+John can see "under the altar" of God.
+John sees the souls of certain saved people "under the altar".
+These are special people that John sees.
+These are people who were martyred for believing in Christ.
 They believed the Bible.
 They had the reputation and testimony of being a Christian, and they were killed for it.
-They were not afraid to stand up and say they were Christians.
+These people were not afraid to stand up and say they were Christians.
 They gave their life for their Lord.
 They are martyrs.
-God has a special place and a special crown for martyrs.
+God has this special place and a special crown for martyrs.
 These martyrs are in one of the closest places to God.
-They are right under the Sacrifice.
+They are right "under the altar".
 They are right under Christ.
-Christ shed His blood on the altar.
-These martyrs shed their blood around the base of the altar of Christ.
-They gave their life for their Saviour.
+The closest possible place to be near Christ.
+These martyrs shed their blood for their Saviour, following in His footsteps. "...
+And they loved not their lives unto the death" (Revelation 12:11).

-When we die, God gives us an immortal body.
-I Corinthians 15:44 tells us that there is a natural body, our flesh and bones, and a spiritual body.
-In the same chapter of 1 Corinthians, verse 50 tells us that our flesh cannot go to heaven.
+When we die, God will give us an immortal body.
+I Corinthians 15:44 tells us that there is a "natural" body, our flesh and bones, and a "spiritual" body.
+In the same chapter (15) of 1 Corinthians, verse 50, tells us that our flesh cannot go to heaven.
 This is because our flesh decays.
 Just like God gives a caterpillar a new body when it comes out of its cocoon, He gives us a new body when we come out of our flesh.
-The Bible says we will have a body that never dies; it will be immortal.
+The Bible says we will have a body that will never die; it will be immortal.
 1 Corinthians 15:53 states: "For this corruptible (that's our flesh) must put on incorruption, and this mortal must put on immortality."
 Our bodies will be changed into one that will never die.
 We will have the same features.
 We will live forever in our new recognizable bodies.

 VERSE 10: (Chapter 6)